Shandong people: History

 Modern-day Shandong is primarily located in the territories of Qi During the Warring States Period.
-It was the last Kingdom to be annexed by the Qin kingdom prior to the beginning of the Qin dynasty.
-After the brief 15-year unification by the Qin dynasty, the empire broke into Eighteen Kingdoms.
-Present day Shandong was split into two feudal states, Jiaodong (胶东) and Jibei (济北).
-The Han kingdom then headed by King Liu Bang united the kingdoms to form the Han dynasty.
+It was the last annexed kingdom by the Qin kingdom before Qin dynasty.
+After 15 years, the unified Qin Empire was toppled by peasant revolts (Chen Sheng Wu Guang Uprising etc.) and then split into Eighteen Kingdoms.
+On present day Shandong's territories, 3 feudal states came into existence, Jiaodong (膠東), Jibei (濟北) and Qi (齊).
+After about 5 years (see Chu-Han Contention), the Han army led by King Liu Bang united those kingdoms and started Han dynasty.

 After 400 years, the Han dynasty fell and the empire scattered and after the disintegration of the Cao Wei dynasty, the area of present-day Shandong was ruled by the Tuoba Clan of the Xianbei Tribe during the Eastern Wei.
 The Eastern Wei eventually fell to the Northern Qi dynasty which lasted 27 years before it was overtaken by the Northern Zhou of central China.
 Emperor Wen of Sui was able to recapture ruling power to the Han Chinese from the Xianbei and establish the Sui dynasty after centuries of Xianbei rule and division between different states, becoming Emperor Wen of Sui.

 After unifying the Northern and Southern dynasties, the Sui dynasty paved the way for the Tang dynasty and many years of prosperity and peace.
 The Tang dynasty fell about 300 years after its inception.
 The empire again, fragmented, this time into many different states whose borders are roughly the outline of the present day provinces.
 During this time Shandong was known as the Later Liang (Five Dynasties) Kingdom.

+Shandong people also played a central role in the Chuang Guandong (闖關東) migration, serving as one of the main source provinces for millions of Han Chinese who moved into Manchuria from the late Qing dynasty through the early 20th century.
+Driven by overpopulation, famine, and land scarcity, Shandong peasants sought better opportunities in the Northeast's vast, underdeveloped lands.
+Its proximity to the Shanhai Pass—the traditional gateway to Manchuria—made Shandong a natural starting point for this migration.
+Shandong migrants significantly shaped the cultural, linguistic, and agricultural landscape of Manchuria, and their legacy remains deeply embedded in northeastern Chinese identity today.

-There were considerable foreign settlements by the British, Germans, Americans, and Russians in Shandong cities during the 18th century.
+In Shandong cities throughout the 18th century, there were sizable foreign settlements by the British, Germans, Americans, and Russians.
 For 20 years prior to the end of World War I, the Germans controlled Shandong.
-After the defeat of Germany in WWI by the Allied forces, the cities of Chefoo and Tsingtao were handed to the Japanese who used the port cities for their summer fleets.
+After the defeat of Germany in WWI by the Allied forces, the cities of Chefoo and Qingdao were handed to the Japanese who used the port cities for their summer fleets.
 This led to the Shandong Problem which added to the ignition of the May Fourth Movement and the New Culture Movement— paving the way for the birth of modern China.